-- Public Health protect the public from vectors and vector-borne diseases. - Financial Sustainability provide stability through the responsible use of public resources. - Ethics maintain high ethical standards. - Innovation develop programs and services based on research and supporting data. - Professionalism ensure work and services are performed professionally, safely, and to a high standard. - Education an educated workforce and public are essential to achieve our mission and vision. - Environmental Stewardship carry out work in an environmentally conscientious manner. - Communication inspire public trust and action through proactive and transparent communication. - Collaboration work with individuals, communities, and institutions to further our mission.
+- Public Health protect the public from vectors and vector-borne diseases. - Financial Sustainability provide stability through the responsible use of public resources. - Ethics maintain high ethical standards. - Innovation develop programs and services based on research and supporting data. - Professionalism ensure work and services are performed professionally, safely, and to a high standard. - Environmental Stewardship carry out work in an environmentally conscientious manner. - Communication inspire public trust and action through proactive and transparent communication. - Collaboration work with individuals, communities, and institutions to further our mission.